codegenic-works/seleniumgenic/README.md

 Gets the text contained within this Component.
 The default is to get the text as it is visually displayed to the user.
 The 'raw' flag can be used to ge the text as it is provided to the HTML of the page.

-- `raw`: Boolean, flag that indicates if the text shoudl be retrieved in its raw form.
+- `raw`: Boolean, flag that indicates if the text should be retrieved in its raw form.

 ### hoverClick() => Promise<undefined>